programmer90000/linux-set-up-docs/set-up-individual-apps.md

 load-file
 ```

-The explorer can now be opened by typing:
+The tree can now be opened by typing:
 ```
-file-explorer
+file-tree
 ```

 ### Add the Emacs configuration files